Ida Faubert: Biography

 In 1939, Faubert published her first book, a volume of poems titled Cœur des Îles.
 It consists of three parts.
 Poems of the first two sections vary in subject matter, with love, sensuous descriptions of nature, and apprehension and loss figuring prominently.
-A third section is dedicated to Faubert’s lost daughter.
+A third section is dedicated to Faubert's lost daughter.
 Some poems are evocative and appeal to and overlay the separate senses in their expression, employing a symbolist poetics.
-In general, they lean toward an earlier European Romantic-era aesthetic, privileging strong emotion, as well as display Faubert’s great attention to technique and form, an approach more closely associated with French poetry’s Parnassian movement.
+In general, they lean toward an earlier European Romantic-era aesthetic, privileging strong emotion, as well as display Faubert's great attention to technique and form, an approach more closely associated with French poetry’s Parnassian movement.
 The poems are written in French rhymed verse and a formal style, with employment and mastery of fixed poetic forms such as sonnets, chansons, and rondels, which supports their deep lyricism.

-In 1939, the year of its publication, Cœur des Îles was awarded the French Prix Jacques Normand de la Société des Gens de Lettres.
-The first version of Aimé Césaire’s influential poetic text Cahier d’un retour au pays natal was published in the French journal Volonté as Germany’s invasion of Poland signaled the onset of World War II.
-Faubert’s son enlisted in the French military at the start of the war.
-With her daughter-in-law and grandson, Jean, safe in Sarthe, Faubert remained in Paris through the German occupation of 1940 to1944.
-She continued to write poems and the short stories that would become the book Sous le soleil caraïbe, histoires d’Haïti et d’ailleurs.
+In 1939, the year of the book's publication, Cœur des Îles was awarded the French Prix Jacques Normand de la Société des Gens de Lettres.
+The first version of Aimé Césaire's influential poetic text Cahier d'un retour au pays natal was published in the French journal Volonté as Germany's invasion of Poland signaled the onset of World War II.
+Faubert's son enlisted in the French military at the start of the war.
+With her daughter-in-law and grandson, Jean, safe in Sarthe, Faubert remained in Paris through the German occupation of 1940 to 1944.
+She continued to write poems and the short stories that would become the book Sous le soleil caraïbe, histoires d'Haïti et d'ailleurs.

 In the decades following World War II, Faubert maintained contact with writers, friends, and colleagues in Haiti, welcoming Jean Price Mars, Léon Laleau, and poet and novelist Marie-Thérèse Colimon Hall, among many others, when they visited France.
 She quietly supported causes on behalf of the homeless and those wounded in the war.
 She was a devoted mother and grandmother, according to grandson Jean Faubert.

-Faubert’s second book, Sous le soleil caraïbe, was published in 1959.
-Unlike her poems, which were situated, if at all, in ambiguous geography, these stories are set in a fictionalized Haiti, one that contains names of towns and lieus similar to those of actual Haitian sites.
+Faubert's second book, Sous le soleil caraïbe, was published in 1959.
+Unlike her poems, which were situated in ambiguous geography, these stories are set in a fictionalized Haiti, one that contains names of towns and lieus similar to those of actual Haitian sites.
 The stories take place in varied time periods and are peopled with Haitian and foreign characters negotiating Haitian life in its multiplicity and clash of perspectives, cultures, race, class, and politics.
 Faubert illustrates human foibles, farces, and desires.
 The stories are marked by a clear, unadorned French prose and occasional use of Creole terms and expressions.
 They range in tone from humorous to chilling, with several treating the phenomenon of zombies and revenants.
-A number of Faubert’s short stories, like her poems, exhibit a gothic quality.
+A number of Faubert's short stories, like her poems, exhibit a gothic quality.

 Faubert died on 23 July 1969 in Joinville-le-Pont, Ile-de-France, France.
-She is considered one of Haiti’s great women poets.
+She is considered one of Haiti's great women poets.